 Despite the realities of how people get things done, most organisations still use detailed job specifications and org charts to reflect how they are structured.
 The reality is far messier than these tools suggest.
 Organisational agility depends in part upon allowing people and resources to move smoothly between projects – so that the strongest survive and scale – and supporting this flexibility with the tools and processes to make it easy.
 Design thinking provides the common toolkit and language to facilitate a more agile, flexible organisation model.

 Matt Spry is the founder of Emergent, an innovation, change and organisation design studio that helps companies to imagine, create and build a new future.
-Emergent works collaboratively to empower teams to solve the problems they face, and build the capacity within organisations to deal wth the complexity of today’s business environment.
-Matt joined us at our last Design Thinking Bootcamp in November 2016.
+Emergent works collaboratively to empower teams to solve the problems they face, and build the capacity within organisations to deal with the complexity of today’s business environment.
+Matt joined us at one of our Design Thinking Bootcamps in November 2016.
 The above photos of himself were taken during the training.